terraform-aviatrix-modules/terraform-aviatrix-aws-spoke/README.md

 # terraform-aviatrix-aws-spoke

 ### Description
 This module deploys a very simple spoke VPC, with a public and a private subnet in each availability zone.
-Transit gateways are created in the public subnets of the 2 first AZ's.
+Spoke gateways are created in the public subnets of the 2 first AZ's.

 ### Compatibility
 Module version | Terraform version | Controller version | Terraform provider version